Xikai-Yang/Intro-to-AI-2020/homework1/README.md

 ## this is the first homework

-corpusParser.py：Able to process the original corpus, and count the frequency of single-word, double-word, and triple-word and save accordingly
+corpusParser.py：Able to process the original corpus, and count the frequency of single-word, double-word, and triple-word and save accordingly<br>
-Node.py: one single Node in the Viterbi algorithm Layer.py: one layer in the Viterbi algorithm Network.py: implement the entire network of the Viterbi algorithm, and can use the Viterbi algorithm to generate the corresponding answer. main.py: Support the command line.
+Node.py: one single Node in the Viterbi algorithm<br>
+Layer.py: one layer in the Viterbi algorithm Network.py: implement the entire network of the Viterbi algorithm, and can use the Viterbi algorithm to generate the corresponding answer. main.py: Support the command line.
 We can run the input method such as: python main ../data/input.txt ../data/output.txt